-- Hiring procedures will be provided to the California Community Colleges Chancellor's Office on request. - All tests conform to generally applicable legal standards for uniformity. - A reasonable number of candidates are identified for interview. - Screening and selection committees are developed that are representative of the District community and campus; include a diverse membership when possible; and exclude applicants, or persons who have written letters of recommendation, family members, and relatives. - Every screening and selection committee includes an EEO representative trained to monitor conformance with EEO requirements.
-The Vice President,-of Human Resources assures that the screening and selection process conforms to accepted principles and practices, including preparation of job-related questions in advance; maintains records of screening checklists and rating scales, which shall be signed and kept on file; maintains notes for all interviews and records relevant factual reasons stating why a candidate was not hired or was not invited to interview; and monitors the hiring process for adverse impact. - Selection shall be based solely on the stated job criteria. - For faculty and administrative positions, candidates shall be required to demonstrate sensitivity to diversity in ways relevant to the specific position.
+- Hiring procedures will be provided to the California Community Colleges Chancellor's Office on request. - All tests conform to generally applicable legal standards for uniformity.

+- A reasonable number of candidates are identified for interview. - Screening and selection committees are developed that are representative of the District community and campus; include a diverse membership when possible; and exclude applicants, or persons listed as references who have written letters of recommendation, or who are family members, cohabitants, or and relatives. - Every screening and selection committee includes an EEO representative trained to monitor conformance with EEO requirements.
+The Assistant Superintendent/Vice President,-of Human Resources assures that the screening and selection process conforms to accepted principles and practices, including preparation of job-related questions in advance; maintains records of screening checklists and rating scales, which shall be signed and kept on file; maintains notes for all interviews and records relevant factual reasons stating why a candidate was not hired or was not invited to interview; and monitors the hiring process for adverse impact. - Selection shall be based solely on the stated job criteria. - For faculty and administrative positions, candidates shall be required to demonstrate sensitivity to diversity in ways relevant to the specific position.